landscapegraph/landscape/README.md

 ```
 -np denotes the number of processes to run.
 Should be number of worker nodes +21.

+## Running experiments
+1. If the stream lives in a file, ensure that the file has been brought into the file cache before beginning the experiment.
+One way to do this is `cat 'stream_file' > /dev/null`
+2. You can monitor the status of the cluster by, in a seperate window, running the command `watch -n 1 cat cluster_status.txt`

 ## Cluster Setup (Manual)
 Ansible files for setting up the cluster are found under `tools/ansible`.
 Ansible commands are run with `ansible-playbook -i /path/to/inventory.ini /path/to/<script>.yaml`.